toolness/weather-outfit-fun/README.md

 hide-able panes of HTML/JS/CSS, but it will be difficult for Thimble, which only has a single pane with no collapsable parts.
 This means that not overwhelming the user with unfamiliar/irrelevant details will be hard.

-`getForecastOutfit` can currently only return a URL to an image, but it should be possible to dynamically construct an outfit using a Canvas object.
-This may also require an asynchronous callback.

 ## Development